- Real estate investment trusts - Definition

 Risks & returns of real estate investment trusts

-Before we talk about risks and benefits, the first thing you should know is that there are two main types of real estate investment trusts, known as equity REITs and mortgage REITs.
+Before we talk about risks and benefits, you should know about the main types of real estate investment trusts: Equity REITs and Mortgage REITs.

 Equity Real Estate Investment Trusts are called this way because the companies in these REITs own and operate real estate investments.
 They mainly invest in buildings and establishments like malls, hospitals, hotels, residential buildings, and restaurants.
 Their returns and profits come from the tenants who pay to rent these buildings.